elastocloud/elasto/readme.txt

 Elasto uses the Waf build framework - http://code.google.com/p/waf/

-libcurl, libxml2 and openssl (libcrypto) development libraries are required for building.
+libcurl, libapr, libapr-util and openssl (libcrypto) development libraries are required for building.

 To compile the library and client, run the following from the top of the elasto source tree: